OfficeDev/office-js-docs-pr/docs/publish/publish.md

 ## SharePoint catalog

 A SharePoint add-in catalog is a special site collection that you can create to host Word, Excel, and PowerPoint add-ins.
+Because SharePoint catalogs don't support new add-in features implemented in the VersionOverrides node of the manifest, including add-in commands, we recommend that you use centralized deployment via the admin center preview if possible.
 Add-in commands deployed via a SharePoint catalog default to task pane add-ins.

-You can deploy Word, Excel, and PowerPoint add-ins that target Office 2013 or an on-premises environment via a SharePoint catalog.
+If you are targeting an on-premises environment, deploy your add-ins via a SharePoint catalog.
 For details, see [Publish task pane and content add-ins to a SharePoint catalog](publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md).

->**Note:** Because SharePoint catalogs don't support new add-in features implemented in the VersionOverrides node of the manifest, we recommend that you use centralized deployment via the admin center preview if possible.
+> **Note:** SharePoint catalogs do not support Office 2016 for Mac.
+To deploy Office Add-ins to Mac clients, you must submit them to the [Office Store].

 ## Outlook add-in deployment